mw742/Crawler/README.md

-# Small_tools
+# Pubmed_crawler

-1. pubmed_crawler is a tool for collecting titles and abstracts of lteratures automactially for any input keywords in Pubmed website
+It is a tool for collecting titles and abstracts of lteratures automactially for any input keywords in Pubmed website(Python 3.7)

 usage: